wso2/docs-choreo-dev/en/docs/quick-start-guides/deploy-your-first-service.md

 ### Learn the repository file structure

-Let's familiarize ourselves with the key files in the sample greeter application.
-The below table gives a brief overview of the important files in the greeter service.
+Let's familiarize ourselves with the key files in this sample application.
+The below table gives a brief overview of the important files in the sample book list service.

 !!! note
     The following file paths are relative to the path <choreo-sample-book-list-service>/